AryamanDubey28/seg_coursework_app/README.md

 ## General notes about the app:
 - The app is designed to be used in landscape mode (however it does work in portrait mode)
 - To switch from child mode to admin mode, you need to press and hold the button on the top right (not tap)
+- In the child mode, data will be loaded from the database automatically every 2 minutes, or if the user navigates back and forth between screens